msu-cmse-courses/CMSE801-F26/Course_Documents/Syllabus/syllabus.md

 1. Before you ask a question, be sure to check the main channel to see if the question has already been answered.
 2. The Teams channel is primarily for you, the students, so help each other.
 3. The TA will monitor the channel, but will defer to the students to work through things.
 They will only enter a conversation if students are going down the wrong path and/or there are too few other students involved.
 However, you should not expect that the TA will always be available.
 The TA will spend a limited amount of time “logged in” to Teams and we ask that you be respectful of their time.
 4. Teams is meant to be used to help you when you are stuck with a minor issue.
-If you are having major issues or trouble understanding the concept, go to office hours or help room hours as they are meant for more in-depth discussions of course content.
+If you are having major issues or trouble understanding the concept, go to office hours or help room hours, as they are meant for more in-depth discussions of course content.
 5. The course instructor will check Teams occasionally, but potentially sporadically, primarily to examine progress.
 While they may offer help, do not rely on it.
-The instructor will not respond to the same student twice within a 30 minute time interval.
+The instructor will not respond to the same student twice within a 30-minute time interval.
 6. Do not post your solutions to out-of-class assignments directly into Teams unless prompted by an instructor.
 7. Be courteous to everyone on Teams.
 Students who are being rude or who are excessively posting might be banned from posting on the course Teams channel.

 ### Class attendance

 This class is heavily based on material presented and worked on in class, and it is critical that you attend and participate fully every week!
 Therefore, class attendance is absolutely required.
-However, since life can be unpredictable and you may have competing priorities that vary day-to-day, each student will be allowed two unexcused absences without a negative impact to their grade. **Any further unexcused absence will result in zero points for the day, which includes the in-class programming assignment points.** ***Arriving late or leaving early without prior arrangement with the instructor of your session counts as an unexcused absence.*** Note that if you have a legitimate reason to miss class (such as job interviews or work-related travel), you must arrange this ahead of time to be excused from class.
+However, since life can be unpredictable and you may have competing priorities that vary day-to-day, each student will be allowed two unexcused absences without a negative impact on their grade. **Any further unexcused absence will result in zero points for the day, which includes the in-class programming assignment points.** ***Arriving late or leaving early without prior arrangement with the instructor of your session counts as an unexcused absence.*** Note that if you have a legitimate reason to miss class (such as job interviews or work-related travel), you must arrange this ahead of time to be excused from class.
 Three unexcused absences will result in the reduction of your grade by one step (e.g., from 4.0 to 3.5), with additional absences reducing your grade further at the discretion of the course instructor.

 ### Inclusive classroom behavior